TheMEMOLab/SOP/SAGA_Sigma2_basics.md

 # SOP - Basic usage of SAGA Sigma2 high performance computing (HPC) cluster for the MEMO group users.

 v1.1, August 27, 2021
-Author: Arturo Vera-Ponce de Leon
+Author: Arturo Vera-Ponce de Leon & Carl M. Kobel

 ### 1. What is this?
 This document is intended to be a quick reference guide on basic usage of SAGA HPC cluster.
 For a complete reference please refere to documentation on [SAGA](https://documentation.sigma2.no/hpc_machines/saga.html) and